zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

     ![Sign in to Azure is highlighted below AZURE COSMOS DB in the bottom left-hand corner of Visual Studio Code window.](media/vscode-azure-sign-in.png "Sign in to Azure")

-    > If you don't see the Azure icon, restart VS Code, and reopen the `MCW-OSS-PaaS-and-DevOps` project folder.
+    > **Note**: If you don't see the Azure icon, restart VS Code, and reopen the `MCW-OSS-PaaS-and-DevOps` project folder.

 3. Enter your Azure account credentials in the browser window that appears.